MajmasterHYT/shadowmover/README.md

 ## Additional Usage

-We also provide the code which transfers shifted shadow map into real shadow on the virtual object.
+We also provide the code which transfers the estimated shifted shadow map into real shadows on the virtual object.
 You can find it in the folder

     ./compose